What is a Meta-Type?

 Dr. Dane’s revolutionary parallel between the two energy regulators of Western science and the two energy aspects of Eastern philosophy has resulted in a system of understanding how our bodies and our personalities function energetically.

-The Meta-Types are determined by the strongest dominant action within the balance in a person’s body – either the parasympathetic (Yin energy) or the sympathetic nervous system (Yang energy).
+The Meta-Types are determined by the strongest dominant action of either the parasympathetic (Yin energy) or the sympathetic nervous system (Yang energy) within a person’s body.
 These aligned forces drive how a person’s body functions, and define his or her personality.
 They influence every aspect of your life, right down to what your body truly needs in terms of diet, exercise, and lifestyle.

 Accelerators and Synthesizers